calimero-archive/docs/docs/tutorials/from_cli.md

   --networkId "$1-calimero-testnet"
 ```

-- Change the accountID to your sub account name.
+- Replace the _accountID_ to your sub account name.
 In our example this will be `--accountId "yt-voting-example.demos.calimero.testnet"`
-- Change networkID to your shard name.
+- Replace _networkID_ to your shard name.
 In our example this will be `--networkId "demos-calimero-testnet"`
-- For the `calimero-rpc-node-url`, go to the Calimero [Console dashboard](https://app.calimero.network/dashboard) and copy the the near rpc endpoint
+- For the `calimero-rpc-node-url`, go to the Calimero [Console dashboard](https://app.calimero.network/dashboard) and copy the the near RPC endpoint

 ![](../../static/img/near_rpc_endpoint.png)